ragh4869/Cloud-Key-Value-Store/README.md

 The **VM.py** file is a singular code file which contains all the operations that need to be done from setting the VM & storages, perform the tests on the storages and deleting the storages and VMs.

-Before running the **VM.py** file, it is necessary to add the service account key in the server_files folder else an error is invoked for no access to the GCP storages.
+Before running the **VM.py** file, it is necessary to add the service account key(json file) in the server_files folder else an error is invoked for no access to the GCP storages.

 Apart from running this single file, you will be prompted 3 times to run the Server VM through the command prompt as shown below:
 * The server-vm has to be started by opening the command prompt and running the code: gcloud compute ssh --zone=us-central1-a server-vm
 * After this, you should navigate to server_files: cd server_files/
 * Run the command python3 server.py storage_backend(Enter either native, bucket or datastore) – Example for native: python3 server.py native

+#### Code changes:

+The only code changes that need to be done is for the change in the name of the service account key (json file).
+This name change needs to be implemented in 2 code files which are **VM.py** and **server.py**.
+In the below code -

+os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = "raghav-cskumar-fall2022-387fa080baee.json"

+Instead of "raghav-cskumar-fall2022-387fa080baee.json", replace it with your service account key name (json file name).

+* VM.py: Line 91
+* server.py : Line 123

 ### Operations performed and tested: